About Nesta

 Wholesale costs

-The wholesale cost is the actual cost of the energy itself and makes up 36% of an electricity bill and 50% of a gas bill.
+The wholesale cost is the actual cost of the energy itself and currently makes up 36% of a typical electricity bill and 46% of a typical gas bill.

-For gas that is essentially the wholesale price that suppliers pay on the market.
+For gas this is essentially the wholesale price that suppliers pay on the market.
 In contrast, the wholesale cost of electricity is more complex.

-Electricity is generated through a number of ways – burning gas and biomass, using nuclear reactors or capturing energy from renewable sources such as the sun or wind (2).
+Electricity is generated in a number of ways – burning gas and biomass, using nuclear reactors or capturing energy from renewable sources such as the sun or wind (2).

 The wholesale cost of electricity also includes the cost of supporting these renewable investments.
 The government’s “Contracts for Difference” scheme (CfDs) guarantees a minimum price that generation companies will be paid for the electricity they produce, even if prices created by the market fall below.
 The money for ‘topping up’ prices is collected by the companies supplying electricity through consumers’ electricity bills.
 If prices rise above the guaranteed price, generators pay back the difference to the fund.